Green Power Panay Philippines Inc. (GPPPI)

-Green Power Panay Philippines Inc., is a Philippine Company developing a 35 MW biomass power plant in Mina, Iloilo, Panay, Philippines.
-The multi-fueled biomass power plant will deliver BIOMASS grid connected, decentralized, renewable energy power utilizing sustainable biomass resources such as agricultural crop and food processing wastes.
-Green Power Panay does not use biomass that competes with the human food chain and is strategically positioned to efficiently construct and operate the biomass fuelled renewable energy power plant that embraces the global paradigm shift towards the development and use of clean, cost effective, renewable energy in the form of electricity: Clean energy generation that delivers extraordinary Socio-economic development, helps to mitigate climate change and avert the looming energy crisis that faces the Philippines and especially the Iisland of Panay today.
+Green Power Panay Philippines Inc., is a Philippine Company developing two 17.5 MW thermal biomass power plants totaling 35 MW in Mina, Iloilo, Panay, Philippines.
+The multi-fueled thermal biomass power plants will deliver BIOMASS grid connected, decentralized, renewable energy power utilizing sustainable biomass resources such as agricultural crop and food processing wastes.
+Green Power Panay does not use biomass that competes with the human food chain and is strategically positioned to efficiently construct and operate the biomass fueled renewable energy power plant that embraces the global paradigm shift towards the development and use of clean, cost-effective, renewable energy in the form of electricity: Clean energy generation that delivers extraordinary Socio-economic development, helps to mitigate climate change and avert the looming energy crisis that faces the Philippines and especially the Island of Panay today.

-The GPPPI electrical nominal output of 30 MW qualifies to be sold under the Philippines’ Renewable Energy Act of 2008 R.A.
-9513 (RE Act) Feed-in Tariff (FiT) guaranteed 20-year rates.
-This rate is currently assumed to be PhP 7 p/kWh ($USD 14.9 cents p/kWh) as recommended to the Energy Regulatory Commission (ERC) by the National Renewable Energy Board or ‘NREB’ for biomass.
-In addition, the DOE’s award to GPPPI of a Biomass Renewable Energy Operating Contract (BREOC), and Renewable Energy Certificate (REC) on the 19th Feb 2010 enables GPPPI to sell its power under the “Green Option” or “Open Access” directly to commercial end-users whilst still availing of other 2008 Renewable Energy Act's fiscal and non-fiscal incentives.
+The GPPPI project electrical nominal output of 30 MW qualifies to be sold under the Philippines’ Renewable Energy Act of 2008 R.A.
+9513 (RE Act) Feed-in Tariff (FiT) guaranteed 20-year rate of PhP 6.63 p/kWh.
+In addition, the DOE’s award to GPPPI of a Biomass Renewable Energy Operating Contract (BREOC), and Renewable Energy Certificate (REC) on the 19th February 2010 enables GPPPI to sell its power under the “Green Option” or “Open Access” directly to commercial end-users whilst still availing of other 2008 Renewable Energy Act's fiscal and non-fiscal incentives.
 GPPPI also has the ability to sell power through the Wholesale Electricity Spot Market (WESM).
 Retail sales price for electricity in Iloilo City, 40 kilometers away from the Mina site is currently in excess of PhP 13 p/kWh ($USD 29 cents p/kWh).

 Global Green Power PLC Corporation (GGPC):

-Global Green Power PLC Corporation is a Philippine Company that develops Thermal Biomass, grid connected, decentralized, renewable energy power plants utilizing sustainable biomass resources such as agricultural crop and food processing wastes.
-These biomass wastes are predominately either burt in the open causing Carbon Dioxide, dumped or left to rot in the fields causing Methane; both Green House Gasses that contribute significantly towards Climate Change and Global Warming.
+Global Green Power PLC Corporation is a Philippine Company that invests in, and assists the development of Philippine based thermal biomass, grid connected, decentralized, renewable energy power plants utilizing sustainable biomass resources such as agricultural crop and food processing wastes.
+These biomass wastes are predominately either burt in the open causing Carbon Dioxide, dumped or left to rot in the fields causing Methane; both Greenhouse Gases that contribute significantly towards Climate Change and Global Warming.
 Global Green Power PLC Corporation does not use biomass that competes with the human food chain.

-Global Green Power PLC Corporation are currently deploying the first (140 MW) of Three Phases (420 MW) of Multi-Fuelled, Renewable, Clean, Decentralized Base-Load Biomass Power Plants that displace Fossil Fuels, provide the Nation with Energy Security and and increased Energy Independence whilst providing extraordinary Socio Economic Development and Poverty Alleviation.
-Our first Phase of Multi-Fuelled Biomass Power Plants includes:
+Global Green Power PLC Corporation are currently assisting in the deployment of an initial one hundred and forty (140 MW) of; Multi-Fueled, Renewable, Clean, Decentralized Base-Load Biomass Power Plants that displace Fossil Fuels, provide the Nation with Energy Security and and increased Energy Independence whilst providing extraordinary Socio Economic Development and Poverty Alleviation.
+This first Phase of Multi-Fueled Biomass Power Plants includes:

-- Green Power Panay Philippines Inc: One 35 MW Biomass Power Plants - Mina, Iloilo, Panay, Philippines. (www.green-power-panay.com)
+- Green Power Panay Philippines Inc: Two 17.5 MW (35 MW gross) Biomass Power Plants - Mina, Iloilo, Panay, Philippines. (www.green-power-panay.com)

 - Green Power Bukidnon Philippines Inc: One 35 MW Biomass power Plant - Maramag, Bukidnon, Mindanao, Philippines. (www.green-power-bukidnon.com)